epfl-si/wp-menu-api/README.md

 ### Environment variables

-Environment variables are declareted in the
+Environment variables are declared in the
 - `.env.dev` file for local tests.
 Make sure to put right variables
 - `.env.test` file for wp-httpd container test
 - prod environment variables are declared inside ansible